Blackout-Technologies/nexus-hook/README.md

 }
 ```

-# Handling languages
+# Handling Languages
-If you want to provide multi-lingual support to your hook you can do that with the `languageDict` implementation that comes with the `nexus-hook` library.
+If you want to provide multilingual support to your hook you can do that with the `languageDict` implementation that comes with the `nexus-hook` library.

 Each hook has a member variable called `captions` you can access it via `this.captions`.
 You can get a language specific phrasing with the `get()` function of the `captions` object.

 In order to have a working language dictionary, you need to create a file called `languageDict.json` in the root folder of your hook.

-## Example languageDict file
+## Example languageDict File

 ```json
 {